in-toto/attestation/spec/predicates/deployment.md

 This predicate is for the deployment stage of the software supply chain, where consumers want to bind an artifact to a deployment environment.
+An authorization service is called and generates a deployment attestation.
+The generated attestation can be embedded in the deployment request to deploy the artifact.
+The authorization service may be called explicitly in CI, or it may be called by the tooling without user involvement.
+Examples of tooling where this functionality could be implemented include [kubectl](https://kubernetes.io/docs/reference/kubectl/), [gcloud CLI](https://cloud.google.com/sdk/gcloud), [aws CLI](https://aws.amazon.com/cli/) or GitOps solutions like [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).

 ## Schema